motivatedsloth/jquery-restful/README.md

     $myform.restful("submit", "/some/uri/")

-The url to POST to is:
+The url used to POST:
  1. the provided url
  2. the url set in the options
  3. the action attribute on the form